-How the Beatles Entered a New Era With the Recording of ‘Drive My Car’
+How the Beatles Entered a New Era With ‘Drive My Car’

-On Oct.
-13, 1965, the Beatles spent more than five hours in Abbey Road's Studio Two to record "Drive My Car."
+The Beatles spent more than five hours in Abbey Road's Studio Two on Oct.
+13, 1965 trying to nail down "Drive My Car."
 Arriving at 7PM, it was the first time the band worked past midnight in the studio.
 The track would open the U.K. version of Rubber Soul.

 Just four takes of "Drive My Car" were recorded that night.
 The last, which became the keeper, was the only complete run-through.
 Paul McCartney and John Lennon shared lead vocals, with McCartney later adding piano.
 George Harrison provided backing vocals and played a funky, low guitar lead inspired by a classic R&B bass track.
 Ringo Starr played drums and cowbell.